amphib24/nessus_scan_cysa-_book/README.md

-&nbsp;&nbsp;- Last up we have the A. This represents the Availability of the system, so think accessibility.
+&nbsp;&nbsp;- Last up we have the A:C. This represents the Availability of the system, so think accessibility.
 The C once again stands for Complete, meaning that if an attacker is successful, they will have the ability to completely shut down or restrict access to the system

 #### Remediation
 The remidations is highlighted in green on the above photo.
 It requires updating Node.js to version 18.19.1, 20.11.1, 21.6.2, or later.